 COVID-19 can cause a mild to moderate illness, but can be fatal and is expected to be the worst for the elderly and those with other chronic health conditions.
 Symptoms are expected to appear 2-14 days after being infected.
 Some may not experience any symptoms at all but could infect others, which is why it is important to create that social distance between yourself and others.

 Older adults and those with underlying health conditions seem to be at higher risk of developing more serious complications from COVID-19.
 However, everyone is at risk and should remain cautious.

-The Macon County Health Department offers free rapid COVID/Flu testing for Critical Infrastructures employees who are symptomatic.
-Critical Infrastructure can include first responders, teachers, agriculture, healthcare workers, government, utilities, & food service employees.
+The Macon County Health Department offers free rapid COVID, Flu, and RSV testing for symptomatic individuals.
 You must call ahead for an appointment and will stay in your vehicle for testing.
 MCHD will call with results the same day and positive results are reported to the state.

 - Macon Urgent Care – 660-395-7575

 - Samaritan Hospital – 660-385-8734

 - Walgreens Pharmacy – Free, self-administered tests

 *For prices, appointments, and doctor’s orders, please contact the testing facility directly*